Define Interfaces of Model Components

 Design Data Interface by Configuring Inport and Outport Blocks (Simulink Coder)

-C Code Generation Configuration for Model Interface Elements (Simulink Coder)
+C Data Code Interface Configuration for Model Interface Elements (Simulink Coder)

 Interactively Configure C++ Interface (Embedded Coder)